JordanYamada/auth-api/README.md

 ## Testing

 You can run [npm test] in the terminal for the these tests:

 Testing users model
-    ✓ User can have the role of admin, having the access to all CRUD Testing reservations model
+✓ User can have the role of admin, having the access to all CRUD

+Testing reservations model
 ✓ User can create a reservation

 You can also test these routes in thunder client:

 - /signup
 - /signin
-- /api/v2/reservations
+- /api/v2/reservations(once user has signed up or in)

 ## Documentation